strmprivacy/docs/docs/01-overview/01-principles.md

 ## What problems are we trying to solve?

-- **PII Data Compliance**.
-Handle processing of data that contain [personally identifiable information](./02-pii.md) in a privacy regulations compliant way.
+- **Personal Data Processing Compliance**.
+Handle the processing of data that contain [personal and personally identifiable information](./02-pii.md) in a privacy regulations compliant way.
-- **Low Event Data Quality**.
-Improve the quality of event data by separating the rules that govern the [shape and content of the event data](docs/02-concepts/02-data-contracts/index.md) from the teams that generate the data.
-So in essence, the Data Scientists and Data Analysts determine the rules, and not the front-end teams where the data originates.
 - **Governance after data collection**.
 Move the decisions around privacy compliance from the Software Engineers and Data Teams to those entities that know about privacy.
-The rules that govern the personal data aspects of an event are handled by so-called data contracts, and *do not* require work by Software Engineers.
+The rules that govern the personal data aspects of an event are handled by [data contracts](docs/02-concepts/02-data-contracts/index.md) and are defined in collaboration between technical and legal stakeholders.
 - **Infrastructure management and performance**.
-STRM Privacy takes care of complexities of handling high-volume event data with low latency and high availability.
+STRM Privacy takes care of complexities of handling high-volume (event) data with low latency and high availability.
 - **Auditability**.
 With STRM Privacy, an audit trail around the handling of personal event data is available by design.
-It provides the tooling to show what entity is using what personal data for what purpose.
+It provides the tooling to show what entity is using what personal data for what purpose, and interfaces to manage this data, exhaustively coupled to Data Subjects, without complicated indexes or full table scans.
+- **Low Event Data Quality**.
+Improve the quality of event data by separating the rules that govern the [shape and content of the event data](docs/02-concepts/02-data-contracts/index.md) from the teams that generate the data.
+So in essence, the Data Scientists and Data Analysts determine the rules, and not the front-end teams where the data originates.

 ## STRM Privacy Principles